mtkennerly/madamiru/docs/help/installation.md

 # Installation
 ## Requirements
-* Madamiru is available for Windows and Linux.
+* Madamiru is available for Windows, Linux, and Mac.
-  A Mac version is planned, but not yet available.
 * For the best performance, your system should support one of DirectX, Vulkan, or Metal.
   For other systems, Madamiru will use a fallback software renderer, or you can also activate the software renderer by setting the `ICED_BACKEND` environment variable to `tiny-skia`.